kapilsh/kapilsh.github.io/_posts/2024-08-31-transformers-for-recsys-1.md

 ---
-title: Transformers for Recommender Systems
+title: Transformers for Recommender Systems - Part 1
 description: >-
   Exploring a simple transformer model for sequence modelling in recommender systems
 date: 2024-08-31